 Tests and diagnosis

-A doctor who suspects you might have an alcohol problem will ask you a number of questions regarding drinking habits and may have you fill out a questionnaire.
+A doctor who suspects you have an alcohol problem will ask you several questions regarding drinking habits and may have you fill out a questionnaire.
 The doctor may ask for permission to speak with family members or friends.
 Family members may also contact the doctor on their own to discuss their concerns.
-However, confidentiality rules prevent your doctor from giving out any information about you without your consent.
+However, confidentiality laws prevent your doctor from giving out any information about you without your consent.

 There are no specific tests to diagnose alcoholism, but you may need other tests for health problems that may be linked to your alcohol use.